iotexproject/iotex-docs/docs/developer/hardware/pebble-blockchain.md

 ---
-title: Integration with IoTeX blockchain
+title: Integrate with IoTeX blockchain
 ---

-# Integration with IoTeX blockchain
+# Integrate with IoTeX blockchain

 We use the Rule Engine of Thingsboard to send messages to the blockchain: